reviewdog/action-template/README.md

 It's important to manage release workflow and sync reviewdog version for all reviewdog actions.

-This repo caontains a sample action to run [misspell](https://github.com/client9/misspell).
+This repo contains a sample action to run [misspell](https://github.com/client9/misspell).

 ## Input